la2050/archive/_projects/2016/theraputic-ocean-engagement-surfing-t-o-e-s-as-in-on-the-nose.md

   environments.
 Our ocean safety education is empowering.
 We teach youth how they can make a difference by becoming ocean stewards, starting in their own communities, and thereby protecting the Santa Monica Bay for all to enjoy.
-project_image_2: 8758171455741-team90.jpg
-empty_column_1: ''
 organization_name: Surf Bus Foundation
 organization_website: www.surfbusfoundation.org
-organization_name_2: Surf Bus Foundation
-organization_activity: >-
-  The Surf Bus Foundation empowers people to have a healing connection to the sea by engaging in ocean sports like surfing, swimming, and beach games, while exploring the wondrous beauty of the sea.
-ein: '463169840'

 ---